Warcraft Universe Supports

 - Playing with Fire: She calls in holy fire for Divine Reckoning and Searing Lash.
 Fire is her favorite method to "cleanse" the impure.

-- Power at a Price: Whitemane can increase her Spell Power, but will also reduce her Armor during that time.
+- Power at a Price: Whitemane can temporarily increase her Spell Power, but will also reduce her Armor during that time.
+She generally can provide big bursts of healing at the cost of burning down her mana rapidly.

 - Red and Black and Evil All Over: Her outfit is bright scarlet and accented by black and gold.
 She's not a good person.